corbanmailloux/corb.co/content/posts/esphome-parking-sign/index.md

             }
 ```

-Finally, using Home Assistant automations, turn on the parking sensor when the garage door opens and automatically turn it off after 5 minutes.
-This enables a fully automatic parking flow using only the garage door opener remote.
+To make the system completely integrated, I added Home Assistant automations that automatically activate the correct parking sensor when a garage door opens.
+This creates a seamless experience where opening the garage door with the remote is the only action needed.
+Everything else happens automatically.

 ## Live Demo!